Tidy up with Amazon Prime Day home deals on Dyson, Winix and Shark

 9. Beau Jardin 8-Pack Outdoor Solar Pathway Lights

 Spruce up your yard a little and add some lighting to your walkway by snagging the Beau Jardin 8-pack outdoor solar pathway lights this Amazon Prime Day.
-Currently down from $59.99 to $36.98 for the silver version, the waterproof LED solar lights rank as our best overall outdoor solar lights of 2023.
+Currently down from $59.99 to $43.70 with the on-page coupon for the silver version, the waterproof LED solar lights rank as our best overall outdoor solar lights of 2023.
 In testing we found the lights were a great value and appreciated their durable construction and brightness.

 10. Utopia Bedding Waterproof Pillow Protectors